-Epidural steroid injections provided relief by delivering either anti-inflammatory medications such as steroids and or local anesthetics (numbing medication) into the spinal canal where the nerves originate from the spinal cord.
+Epidural Steroid Injections provides relief by delivering either anti-inflammatory medications such as steroids and or local anesthetics (numbing medication) into the spinal canal where the nerves originate from the spinal cord.
 These injections can be performed at different parts of the spine depending on the symptoms.
 These areas are cervical, thoracic or lumbar.
 Since the nerves may be irritated or compress from a herniated disc or changes in the structure of the vertebra, this may alleviate symptoms to allow for further rehabilitation and hopefully avoid surgery.
 The epidural is the space outside of the spinal canal where spinal nerves come out the spinal cord, pass through the epidural space, and are distributed to the body.
 On epidural injections are performed under fluoroscopy X-ray imaging for optimal precise location.
 Finally depending on the approach, these injections are also considered either transforaminal or translaminar.
-These injections helped her was considered radicular or sciatic pain.
+These injections help radicular or sciatic pain.

 Caudal epidural block is the injection is essentially similar to epidural injections.
 However, the approach is through the sacral canal and the sacral bone.
 Procedure is used to evaluate and treat conditions of the pelvic, bladder, perineal, genital, rectal and lower extremity.
 It may be used to palliate acute pain in adults and children-postoperative pain. .